-The office is located in the Hamilton Family Health Center.
+The cardiology office is located in the Hamilton Family Health Center.

-Board certified cardiologist Raymond Carlson, MD, oversees our cardiology department, and care including non-invasive diagnostic testing.
-Dr. Carlson is available for inpatient, outpatient and pre-operative consults and is an important part of the critical care team.
+Board certified cardiologist Avneet Singh, MD, oversees our cardiology department, and care including non-invasive diagnostic testing.
+Dr. Singh is available for inpatient, outpatient and pre-operative consults and is an important part of the critical care team.
 Recognizing the importance of coordinated care in providing the best evidence-based medicine for our patients, services are connected to and supported by Community Memorial Family Health Centers and Hospital Services, and accessible to the Crouse Health network of services as necessary.

 Our cardiology department features state-of-the-art technology to provide advanced diagnostic services, consultations for invasive procedures, and treatment options for patients with coronary heart disease.